mpcasiano/esmAPI/README.md

 ## Overview

-This API manages the ESM database and handle the HTTP requests from web and mobile applications.
+This API manages the ESM database and handles the HTTP requests from web and mobile applications.
 It accepts JSON as well as form-data format in request bodies and returns JSON-encoded responses with standard HTTP response codes.

 * [Authentication](#Authentication)
 * [HTTP Response Status Codes](#HTTP-Response-Status-Code)